Nonlinear dimensionality reduction: Uniform manifold approximation and projection

 Uniform manifold approximation and projection (UMAP) is a nonlinear dimensionality reduction technique.
-It is similar to t-SNE.
+It works in a similar fashion as the t-SNE, with the main difference being the inclusion of a repulsive term to move far points away from each other.

 Methods based on proximity matrices

 A method based on proximity matrices is one where the data is presented to the algorithm in the form of a similarity matrix or a distance matrix.
 These methods all fall under the broader class of metric multidimensional scaling.
 The variations tend to be differences in how the proximity data is computed; for example, isomap, locally linear embeddings, maximum variance unfolding, and Sammon mapping (which is not in fact a mapping) are examples of metric multidimensional scaling methods.